-1.2.1 The primary audience of this manual is the Trading Participants of BMD who are involved in the related operational aspects of derivatives trading.
+1.2.1 The primary audience of this manual is intended for the use of all persons involved in the execution of transactions on the Exchange.
+Trading Participants of BMD who are involved in the related operational aspects of derivatives trading.